-CSPP’s Marriage and Family Therapy program—at both of the offered degree levels—exists today as part of the legacy of psychology greats that have brought their talents as psychologists and educators to Alliant.
-Like the rest of CSPP’s illustrious, 50-year legacy, the MFT program has had some of the biggest names in this field pass through its doors, such as Jay Haley, Dr. James Framo, and Dr. Susan Johnson, to today’s faculty, like Dr. Sean Davis, Dr. Manijeh Daneshpour, and Dr. Scott Woolley.
-It is this long-term, foundational commitment to making the field’s leaders and trailblazers into our faculty is the reason our MFT programs are held in such high regard both nationally and worldwide.
+Marriage and family therapy programs at CSPP exist today as part of the legacy of notable professionals that have brought their talents as psychologists and educators to Alliant.
+Like the rest of the illustrious, 50-year CSPP legacy, the MFT program has had some of the biggest names in this field pass through its doors, such as Jay Haley, Dr. James Framo, and Dr. Susan Johnson.
+Today’s faculty carry on the legacy with professors like Dr. Sean Davis, Dr. Manijeh Daneshpour, and Dr. Scott Woolley.
+This commitment to inviting the field’s leaders and trailblazers to join our faculty is why our MFT programs are held in such high regard both nationally and worldwide.

-It is this history that is the largest and most prominent differentiator between CSPP’s MFT programs, and those offered by other schools around California and the rest of the country, so, let’s dive a bit deeper into CSPP’s MFT legacy of impact.
+It is this history that is the largest and most prominent differentiator between our MFT programs and those offered by other schools around California and the rest of the country.
+Let’s dive a bit deeper into the CSPP legacy of impact by introducing some of our illustrious faculty.

 Dr. Sean Davis

 Sean Davis, PhD, is the most cited early-career distinguished professor in the field of marriage and family therapy.
 He is the winner of the Article of the Year Award from the American Association of Marriage and Family Therapy, twice over, co-authored the field’s most widely-used theory textbook, and is a distinguished professor of Couples and Family Therapy at Alliant’s Sacramento campus, in addition to being the Online MFT Program Director.

 His passion for the field, his dedication to his students, and his prolific publications make him the perfect partner for students who wish to present at conferences or publish their work during their studies.